Dereje-getu-tadesse-10/pan-lib/README.md

 ```

 #### Throw
-If `string` is empty, an error is thrown with the message "string must not be empty".
+If `string` is empty, an error is thrown with the message "str cannot be null or undefined".